Weyaxi/virustotal-uploader/README.md

    git clone https://github.com/Weyaxi/virustotal-uploader/
    ```

-2. Nnavigate to the appropriate directory by executing the following command:
+2. Navigate to the appropriate directory by executing the following command:

    ```shell
    cd virustotal-uploader